We’ll provide you with all the information and support you need to get started with your new diet and healthier life.

 How much weight will I lose on the 2-week keto challenge?

-Why is the duration two weeks?
+Why does the challenge last two weeks?

 How many carbs are allowed in the challenge?